roosta/yank/README.md

 # [ Yank ]

-A Firefox extension to copy current tab URL to clipboard, formatted for a markup language.
+A Firefox extension to copy current tab URL and title to clipboard, formatted for a markup language.
 Supports several different markup languages.

 ## Usage